MaximumBeings/Udacity_Javascript_Nanodegree_NASA_Project_Express_Version/README.md

 4. Youtube demo of a version of the project created using Node's httpserver is here: https://www.youtube.com/watch?v=xlJbPTPEdK4

-5. The prototype of the project in pure javascript is here: https://github.com/MaximumBeings/Udacity_Javascript_Nanodegree_NASA_Project_2_Prototype_Pure_Javascript_Version
+5. The prototype of the project in pure Javascript is here: https://github.com/MaximumBeings/Udacity_Javascript_Nanodegree_NASA_Project_2_Prototype_Pure_Javascript_Version

 6. A version of the project implemented in node without express webframework is here: https://github.com/MaximumBeings/Udacity_Javascript_Nanodegree_NASA_Project_2